 STARTING OR GROWING A SOCIAL ENTERPRISE

-The UK's social enterprise sector is booming - more than 6,000 social enterprises started up in the last two years.
-There's lots of information on our website for people thinking about setting up a social enterprise including our start-up guide, and we run practical events too.
+The UK's social enterprise sector is booming - more than 6,000 social enterprises started up in the last two years, bringing the total to 70,000.
+There's lots of information on our website for people thinking about setting up a social enterprise.

 PUBLIC SECTOR SPIN OUTS